 Ultimately, educating people on health and fitness is my passion and this is the heart of my business.

-I hope you find this booklet helpful and if you’re interested in joining our program, head on over to http://naomiferstera.com/eat-fat-get-fit-program/ to sign up.
-We run new programs every month, starting at the beginning of each month.
+I hope you find this booklet helpful and if you’re interested in joining our program, head on over to www.eatfatgetfit.com.au to sign up.
+Sign up and start on any Monday you like!

 I’m so excited that you’re here, reading this booklet and I’m looking forward to having you on board!